rsethi21/clinicallyStigmatizingLanguage/README.md

 ## Data
 - Store clinical notes to evaluate under the header "Assessment"
 - Store labels for notes under the header "BiasLabel"

+## Notes
+- Scripts to multiprocess are provided but not necessary for reproducing results
+- Scripts to process data (splitting, preventing data leakage) are provided but not necessary to reproduce results